Santiago Tuxtla: The municipality

-The city of Santiago Tuxtla, with a population of 15,733, is the local government for 242 communities, which combined have a territory of 619.4km2 and a population of 57,085 inhabitants as 2020.
-It is mostly rural, with only three communities considered to be urban and a population density of 92.16 people per km2.
-348 people are classed as living in “indigenous homes” with only 147 speaking an indigenous language.
+The city of Santiago Tuxtla, with a population of 15,733, is the local government for 242 communities, which combined have a territory of 619.4 km2 and a population of 57,085 inhabitants as 2020.
+It is mostly rural, with only three communities considered to be urban and a population density of 92.16 people per km^{2}.
+348 people are classed as living in "indigenous homes" with only 147 speaking an indigenous language.

 Outside the seat, other important communities include Tres Zapotes (pop.
 3,670), Tlapacoyan (2,834), Tapalapan (2,521) and Francisco I. Madero (1,820).
 The municipality borders the municipalities of San Andrés Tuxtla, Isla, Tlacotalpan, Saltabarranca and Ángel R. Cabada as well as the Gulf of Mexico.
 The government consists of a president, a syndic and five representatives for the communities of the municipality.

 The municipality has 218 schools, mostly preschools and primary schools, with 35 middle schools and 15 high schools.
 The level of illiteracy is 18.2%.